PSC-PublicHealth/mysql-singularity-container/README.md

 	9. When finished, switch to the window running the `startscript.sh` command with `<ctrl>w` (select with arrow keys).
 Stop the `startscript.sh` with `<ctrl>c`.

 	10. Run the command `singularity instance.stop mysql`

+## Notes

+It is possible to re-use the data directory.
+Simply tar the directory, copy to new location and untar.